 Who doesn’t love a road trip holiday?
-I’ve been on several great trips with Mr T @TouringTails.co.uk.
-We’ve completed road trips in a car, on motorbikes and in a motorhome in several countries.
+I’ve been fortunate to have taken several road trips.
+I’ve also used several forms of transport including in rental cars, on motorbikes and in a motorhome.
 So, when I saw this book Slow Road to San Francisco by David Reynolds, I thought this would be worth a look.

 Book Cover Notes: